pingcap/docs-tidb-operator/en/access-tidb.md

 ## NodePort

-If there is no LoadBalancer, you can choose to expose it through NodePort.
+If there is no LoadBalancer, you can choose to expose the service through NodePort.
 NodePort exposes services through the node's IP and static port.
-You can access a NodePort service outside the cluster by requesting `NodeIP + NodePort`.
+You can access a NodePort service from outside of the cluster by requesting `NodeIP + NodePort`.

 To view the Node Port assigned by Service, run the following commands to obtain the Service object of TiDB: